renzhn/bing-wallpaper/README.md

 Modify the app (from within Automator) as it needs to point to **bing-wallpaper.sh** and the correct **PICTURE_DIR**.

+**Tools/bing-today-pic.sh** can fetch today's image and link it to today.jpg and set as desktop on OS X

+make sure **rb-appscript** is installed: `gem install rb-appscript`

 Configuration on Ubuntu
 -----------------------
 **TL;DR:**